akshaynathr/Vaccine-Spotter-India/readme.md

 - Now edit your state code in this url https://cdn-api.co-vin.in/api/v2/admin/location/districts/{your_state_code} e.g. https://cdn-api.co-vin.in/api/v2/admin/location/districts/16 for karnataka

-- here you can see your district code.
+- on the above url here you can see your district code.

-edit the following piece of code in config.yml file
+enter the district code in [config file](config.yml) file

 ``` sh